Delboy/DryDrops/README.md

 - #### Contact Info
     - The contact info has all of Dry Drops contact information, including their address, phone number, email address and social media links.
-    - Hovering over the social media links changes their color.
+    - Hovering over the social media links changes their colour.
 Clicking the links takes you to the respective website which opens in a new tab.
     - The facebook link particularly takes you to the websites business page on facebook.

     ![Contact-info](assets/images/contact-info.png)